-Aquaponics is a recirculating method of farming that combines aquaculture and hydroponics, leading to the raising of fish and growing of plants together in a symbiotic environment with the help of beneficial bacteria.
-It converts wastes produced by the fish into nitrates, which become plants’ food, and in return, the plant roots filter and clean the water for the fish.
+Aquaponics is a recirculating method of farming that combines aquaculture and hydroponics.
+It is the raising of fish and the growing of plants together in a symbiotic environment with the help of beneficial bacteria.
+It converts fish waste into nitrates, which become plant food, and in return, the plant roots filter and clean the water for the fish to live.

 Before developing and starting your commercial aquaponics business, think of the main reasons why you want this kind of business.
-These will help you focus on the business plan and identify the issues, resources, and expertise needed to develop your business plan.
-Consider these questions;
+This will help you focus on the business plan and identify the issues, resources, and expertise needed to develop your business plan.
+Consider asking yourself these questions;

 - Do you have a farm or crop growing experience that will help your farm operations, or do you need to seek that expertise elsewhere?